Angular Material Form Controls, Form Field and Input Examples

 ng serve --open

-Using that "--open" parameters will automatically open the Angular 8 in your default web browser.
-Here's the Angular 8 default page look like.
+Using those "--open" parameters will automatically open Angular in your default web browser.
+Here's what the Angular default page looks like.

 Next, type this command to install Angular Material using Angular CLI's install schematics.